dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2782: State-sanctioned killings undermine humanity's value.
+### T2782: The state should not have the power to take a human life.

 |Support|
 |---|